hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 - **Based on the architecture, what are all needed resources?**

 The architecture is mainly based on third party dependencies that have proven to work.
 The needed resources will be one's laptop with an installed environments/requirements and compatible python version.
+For any functions/classes developed as part of this project, we will write tests that will ensure that we get the expected outputs.

 ### 18.2 What could render the project infeasible?
 - **Is there adequate resourcing?**

-We do not envision inadequare resourcing problems to occur.
+We do not envision inadequate resourcing problems to occur.

 ### 18.3 Are there known sources of difficulty based on the planned tasks?
 The sources of difficulty are related to learning proper software engineering practices and learning about new third party dependencies.
+Additionally, getting comfortable with some of the methods used in the project has proven to be a roadblock at times.

 ### 18.4 Are there mismatches between prior knowledge and required tasks?
-Yes, this is mitigated by reading literature on needed methodology or documentation of any third party dependencies.
+Yes, this is mitigated by reading literature on methods to be used, or documentation of python or any third party dependencies used in the project.

 ### 18.5 What are the weakest areas of the architecture?
 - **Where is the project most vulnerable to failure?**